microsoft/PartsUnlimitedMRP/docs/HOL_Deploy_Private_Docker_Registry/README.md

 By hosting your Docker Registry instance on Azure VM and storing your images on Azure Blob Storage, you can have several benefits, such as security, performance and reliability.

-> **Note:** It is easier to just use the storage account created as part of Step 1.

-**Step 5.** Set up a Docker Nginx container, and link it up to Docker registry container.
+**Step 6.** Set up a Docker Nginx container, and link it up to Docker registry container.
 Nginx is used to handle security and communication in this lab.
 Create a directory to store Nginx data:
 ```
 $ mkdir ~/docker-registry/nginx
 ```